 When we slow down and enter into a sabbath pause, we notice things.
 Jesus brought this pause into every day.
 He saw the birds of the air, the lilies of the field, the fruiting of trees, the corn ripening in the fields and that which had been choaked by thistles.
-When we notice something, we are far more likely to treasure it.
+When we notice something, we are far more likely to treasure it and protect it and see it thrive.

-When we treasure something, we want to protect it.
-When we protect something, we want to see it thrive.
 When policies, commitments, actions and habits are in place that are good for nature, generally they are also good for sustainable business, and good for people too.
 This is a hope-filled vision for all creation.

-SPOTLIGHT ON ANGLICAN ACTION: Kenya
+SPOTLIGHT ON ANGLICAN ACTION: KFNYA